dbeaver/cloudbeaver-deploy/README.md

 ### Service scaling

-Before scaling the service, it is essential to configure your server in single-node mode.
+**Important:** Before scaling the service, it is essential to configure your server in single-node mode.
 Run the Easy Config to set up your initial environment.

 To scale your service within the cluster, follow these steps: